This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Which documents are needed when applying for a passport?

-For a new passport, you’ll need proof of citizenship (a certified birth certificate or naturalization certificate), a valid photo ID (like your driver’s license), a passport photo, and a completed application form.
-If you’ve recently changed your name, you’ll also need an original or certified copy of your marriage certificate, divorce decree, or court order.
-A checklist keeps everything in one place so you can gather it all in one pass and move through the process with ease.
+For a new passport, you need proof of citizenship (a certified birth certificate or naturalization certificate), a valid photo ID, a passport photo, and a completed application form.
+If you have recently changed your name, include an original or certified copy of your marriage certificate, divorce decree, or court order.

 Leave a comment